 The 1 kHz tone is also used to measure microphone sensitivity and polar response.
 To learn more about these specifications, check out my articles What Is Microphone Sensitivity?
 An In-Depth Description and The Complete Guide To Microphone Polar Patterns, respectively.

 They do so by emitting the tone immediately in front of the microphone diaphragm, increasing the amplitude of the tone until distortion (THD) happens at the mic’s output.

 Please note the maximum sound pressure level is frequency-dependent.
 However, the 1 kHz tone provides a close approximation of the max SPL across the overall frequency spectrum.

 Back to the point.
 So the 1 kHz tone is captured by the microphone.
-The level at which the microphone output shows 0.5% total harmonic distortion (or 1% THD, depending on the manufacturer) is the maximum sound pressure level.
+The maximum sound pressure level is the level at which the microphone output shows 0.5% total harmonic distortion (or 1% THD, depending on the manufacturer).

 This is how max SPL is calculated, but it’s not always easy…